Lugo family of California: U.S. period

 The United States won the Mexican–American War and annexed California in 1848.
 In May 1849, U.S. military Governor Richard Barnes Mason appointed Lugo as the first Mexican-Californio mayor of Los Angeles after U.S. control began.
 He served after American Stephen Clark Foster (1848 – mid-1849), and before Alpheus P. Hodges (mid-1850 – 1851).

 In August 1849 he was elected Justice of the Peace of Los Angeles and served until January 1850.

-In 1852, Lugo sold Rancho San Bernardino to Amasa M. Lyman and Charles C. Rich, apostles of the Church of Jesus Christ of Latter-day Saints.
+In 1851, Lugo sold Rancho San Bernardino to Amasa M. Lyman and Charles C. Rich, apostles of the Church of Jesus Christ of Latter-day Saints.
+The sale was finalized in 1852, although Lugo still had to defend his previous ownership of Rancho San Bernardino with the California Land Commission.
 Lugo's fortunes changed for the worse in later years.
 In 1854, he signed a note at five percent interest per month, compounded monthly, and mortgaged all of his property, including his home in Los Angeles.
 He lost his house and his land in Los Angeles to cover the note.

-José del Carmen Lugo died in poverty in 1870.
+José del Carmen Lugo died in poverty in 1890.